JulianFriedl/challenge-bot/docs/blocking_functions_discord_bot.md

 ### `run_in_executor` in the Discord Bot

-Given that certain methods in the Discord bot are blocking and might take a while to run, we use `run_in_executor` to execute these methods in a separate thread.
+Given that certain methods in the Discord bot are blocking and might take a while to run, I use `run_in_executor` to execute these methods in a separate thread.
 This way, the bot remains responsive to other commands and interactions, even if one command takes a while to process.

 For example: